Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 The Universal Remote I Chose That Works Perfectly With Firestick.

-So, this is what I received when I purchased the Logitech Harmony Smart Control.
+So, this is what I received when I purchased the Logitech Harmony Smart Control (found here on Amazon).
 After a pretty significant amount of reading and watching YouTube videos, my conclusion is that this is the best universal remote at a reasonable price that works with Firestick.

 It comes with the remote, remote battery, the harmony remote “hub” which it uses to communicate with your WiFi (and I believe Bluetooth) devices, USB cable (USB to Micro-USB), IR mini blaster (receiver), AC wall adapter and the owner’s manual.